Missouri, South Carolina Face Deadlines To Approve Sports Betting

 Missouri Legislative Session Enters Final Days

-Bettors also would be able to download mobile apps to wager from anywhere in the state on professional and college sports.
+Bettors would also be able to download mobile apps and wager on professional and college sports from anywhere in the state.

-The holdup is at the Legislature in Jefferson City, where House and Senate members are wrangling over last-second details.
+The holdup is at the Jefferson City Legislature, where House and Senate members are wrangling over last-second details.

 Legislators have until next Friday to work out things.
 The legislative session ends May 13 at midnight.